ahase96/Decomposition-of-Filtered-Chain-Complexes/README.md

 - sphere_3_192 and rp2_600, in the examples folder, are taken from https://github.com/Ripser/ripser and no changes were made.
 - The remaining files in the examples folder are adapted from https://github.com/OpenAppliedTopology/Umatch_paper and modified in the sense of formatting only.

 Computational Decomposition of Filtered Chain Complexes.zip contains LaTeX code of the bachelor's thesis.
-Computational Decomposition of Filtered Chain Complexes.pdf contains the bachelor's thesis as a pdf-file.

 In order to obtain, make and run this adaption of Ripser: